 A total lunar eclipse during this time is therefore sometimes called a 'super blood Moon'.
 On 21 January 2019, however, a total lunar eclipse occurred, unusually, on the first full Moon of the year.
 As this is known as a 'wolf Moon', that total lunar eclipse earned itself the nickname 'super blood wolf Moon'.

 Over the next few years there will be quite a few lunar eclipses to look forward to, including partial lunar eclipses on 28 October 2023 and 18 September 2024.
 But it's the total lunar eclipses you'll really want to look out for, on these dates:

 14 March 2025: UK, Europe, Africa, Americas, east Asia, Australia

 31 December 2028: UK, Europe, Asia, Australia, western United States and Canada

-Other parts of the world will also have a chance to see several additional total lunar eclipses in the coming years.
+Other parts of the world will also have a chance to see additional total lunar eclipses in the coming years.
 Here's what to look forward to:

 8 November 2022: Americas, Asia, Australia

 3 March 2026: Americas, Asia, Australia